edrichhans/BlockPy/README.md

 ### hashMe.py
 sha256 hashing. `hashMe()` works with JSON and text formats.

+### login.py
+Handles `peer.py` login authentication at `community_peer.py`.
+Credentials are sent from `peer.py` to `community_peer.py` where they are verified, if valid authorization message is sent to peer.py which will then allow the process to send the public key list found in `community_peer.py`

 ## How integrity verification works
 The network implements a Merkle Root when generating a block.
 The merkle root is used to verify a transaction by getting and hashing together all other transactions within the same block in a manner used to generate the merkle root.
 The generated merkle root is then compared to the existing one from the queried block.